Best Bank Transfer Betting Sites UK

 Both the maximum amount you can deposit and the maximum amount you can withdraw are £100,00, which, let’s be honest, is a lot more than the regular punter would wish to put in, or be able to withdraw from their bank transfer betting site.

-But if you’re a high roller dealing in those sorts of amounts of money, you’ve come to the right place at Bet365.
+But then again, some customers do like to bet in extremely large amounts, so if you’re a high roller dealing in those sorts of amounts of money, you’ve come to the right place at Bet365.

 Best For Instant Bank Transfers - Paddy Power